 - Morbilliform: This is the most common type of rash.
 It resembles measles in appearance, consisting of spots that scatter across the skin.
 Some may overlap to form larger patches of discoloration.

 - Vesicular: These rashes consist of tiny spots similar to chickenpox.
-In lighter skin tones, the spots may be red, while in darker skin tones, they may be red, purple, or darker brown.
+In lighter skin tones, the spots may be red, while in darker skin tones they may be red, purple, or darker brown.

 - COVID toes: COVID toes refer to painful chilblain-like bumps that can appear on the toes during COVID-19.
-However, scientists are unsure if this is a symptom of the disease.
+However, scientists are unsure if this is a symptom of the condition.
 This is because people with this symptom often have few other COVID-19 symptoms and do not always test positive for SARS-CoV-2, the virus that causes the disease.

 - Oral lesions: Some people experience sores or ulcers around the mouth and lips.

 - Vaso-occlusive lesions: This type of rash occurs when blood vessels become blocked.
 It is more common in moderate to severe COVID-19 and appears to have associations with a higher risk of pneumonia and needing intensive care.
 The lesions can consist of small or larger patches of discoloration, which may be red or purple.

 Scientists have observed higher rates of the viruses that cause these symptoms — herpes simplex virus and varicella-zoster virus — in hospitalized people with COVID-19.
 This may be because the condition reactivates viruses that can lie dormant in the body.

 If a person develops a new rash and other potential COVID-19 symptoms or has recently been in contact with someone with COVID-19, they should follow local healthcare guidelines for getting a test.

 Other symptoms of COVID-19